SERG-Delft/jpacman-framework/doc/scenarios.md

 ```
 As a player,
- I want to move my Pacman arround on the board;
+ I want to move my Pacman around on the board;
 So that I can earn all points and win the game.

 Scenario S2.1: The player consumes